metio/terraform-provider-k8s/docs/data-sources/operator_tigera_io_tls_pass_through_route_v1_manifest.md

 Required:

 - `destination` (String) Destination is the destination url to proxy the request to.
 - `sni_match` (Attributes) SNIMatch is used to match requests based on the server name for the intended destination server.
-Matching requestswill be proxied to the Destination. (see [below for nested schema](#nestedatt--spec--sni_match))
+Matching requests will be proxied to the Destination. (see [below for nested schema](#nestedatt--spec--sni_match))
 - `target` (String)

 <a id="nestedatt--spec--sni_match"></a>